 Select Projects and Issue Types The first step of the Bulk Move wizard is to choose which projects and issue types you will move your issues to.
 The target project and issue type will determine whether extra steps will be required to migrate statuses and fields.
 Selected issues are grouped by their current project and issue type.
 You can either select a new project and issue type for each one or choose to move all standard issues to a single project and issue type.
 Select Projects and Issue Types for Sub-Tasks If you are moving issues with sub-tasks to another project, you will also need to move the sub-tasks to the new project.
 You can also elect to change the issue types of the sub-tasks being moved if you need to.
 Select stat us migration mappings for invalid statuses As multiple workflows can be active simultaneously, some statuses associated with the collection of selected issues may not be valid in the target workflow.
 In this case, you should map invalid statuses to valid statuses in your new workflow.
 Select values for required fields and fields with invalid values To adhere to the field configuration scheme associated with the target project and issue type, it may be necessary to update/populate required fields (e.g. fields that are required in the target project, but may not have been in the original project).
 For each field that needs to be populated, you will be prompted to supply a value.
 This value will be applied to all issues that are being bulk moved together.
-For the following fields, you can select from a list of possible values provided for you: Component Affects Version Fix Version Custom fields of type "Version-Picker" It is possible to retain original field values that are valid in the target destination by checking the Retain checkbox associated with the field.
+For the following fields, you can select from a list of possible values provided for you: • Component • Affects Version • Fix Version • Custom fields of type "Version-Picker" Versions which have been archived in the target project cannot be selected as the target when performing a bulk move.
+If you need to move issues into an archived version, you will need to first unarchive the version in the target project.
+It is possible to retain original field values that are valid in the target destination by checking the Retain checkbox associated with the field.
 For example, some issues may already include a valid custom field value - these values can be retained, while issues that require an update will adopt the value specified on the Field Update screen.
 Checked: the original value is retained where possible.
 The field will not be updated with the specified new value.
 Unchecked: all fields will be updated with the specified new value.
 Note that the "Retain" checkbox is not available for the following fields, since an explicit mapping is required: